manland/manland.github.com/_posts/2014-12-03-article-sturvive-en.md

 title: Why Sturvive is ugly but really cool ?
 category: brouillon
 tags: [javascript, vanilla-js, jeu, 3D, webgl, concours, english]
-resume: The story of the game, wich is ugly but wich won the goo mozilla contest.
+resume: The story of the game, which is ugly but which won the goo mozilla contest.
 images: ["/img/article/sturviveisugly/win1.png"]
 ---
-This article wants to explain why [Sturvive](http://manland.github.io/sturvive/) has a graphical so ugly but also what are it's goods points.
+This article explains why [Sturvive](http://manland.github.io/sturvive/) has a graphical so ugly but also what are it's goods points.

 ##What's a game ?